mmontone/mmontone.github.io/index.md

    - [Mold](https://bitbucket.org/mmontone/mold).
 A Domain Modeling Environment.
 My current attempt at synthesizing my ideas about languages and modeling, in a live environment on top of Smalltalk. *This is very much work in progress and not ready for public consumption*.

 See the full list [here](/software).
-I'm also building a [list of interesting things](/links) I find about software development and its future.
+I'm also making a [list of interesting things](/links) I find about software development and its future.